hongpu429/p8105_hw2_hm2946/hw2.md

     ##  9  2014 Nov   2068.
 29      45     235      21      53     201 dem
     ## 10  2014 Oct   2018.
 29      45     234      21      53     199 dem
     ## # … with 777 more rows, and 1 more variable: unemployment <dbl>

+## the first table contains the president variable and many others, the second contains “close”, and the last is about unemployment.
+We combine all them in the combined_2.
+The range of year is from 1950 to 2015.
+We can see how the political party influence the nation’s economic status, like through th unemployment rate.